NoninterferenceDefining Secrecy and Secure Multi-Execution

 Qed.

-Here is a second example of a function that is noninterferent, even
+Here is another example of a function that is noninterferent, even

 if this is not syntactically obvious: